-It looks like these two co-stars/besties might just be spending too much time together.
+4. Crystal Embellishments: It looks like these two co-stars/besties might just be spending too much time together.
 Sofía Vergara and Reese Witherspoon both walked the red carpet in black dresses full of heavy silver embellishments.
 They did differ slightly when it came to the hemline though: Sofía went for a long and lean look in a knee-length gown while Reese kept things short and sweet in a mini A-line number.

+5. Hot Pink: Electric blue was definitely the winning shade of the night, but hot pink came in at a close second.
 Curly haired, Kimberly Schlapman definitely won for most dramatic in her belted ballgown while Justin Moore’s wife Kate rocked the same shade in a slender, strapless number.
 Jason Aldean’s new wife, Brittany Kerr sported a slightly less saturated version of the color in a high collared dress with a show-stopping slit.

 6. Dual-Toned Jackets: ACM fashion wasn’t all about the ladies.
 The boys of country really brought it this year with one major sartorial risk: dual-toned jackets.
 Thomas Rhett opted for the color of night in his electric blue + navy ensemble, Scotty McCerry kept things simple in a black + navy combo and Frankie Ballard really went for it in a bold, red jacket with a contrasting black collar.
 (Photos via Jason Merritt/Getty)